QuentinWatt/taskboard-crud-app/README.md

 Before moving onto our next hiring phase, which would be meeting our more technical team, we would like to test your abilities.

 We’d like to ask you to perform the task below.
-The task is not meant to trip you up, but rather just to assess if you can do the basics expected from a senior developer within an appropriate time frame.
+The task is not meant to trip you up, but to assess if you can do the basics expected from a senior developer within an appropriate time frame.

 ## **Task: Laravel + Vue.js Assessment**

 Using Laravel and VueJS, build a single page application and API that has both user registration and authentication component, the authentication needs to make use of Laravel Sanctum Tokens.

-Create a task list CRUD component for the single page application, the component should consist of the following:
+Create a task list CRUD component for the single page application.
+The component should consist of the following:

 - List Tasks
 - View Task